jlan84/knn-assignment/individual.md

 ## kNN Implementation

-Here's the pseudocode for k Nearest Neighbors:
+Include all code for this section in the file `KNearestNeighbors.py` Here's the pseudocode for `k` Nearest Neighbors:

     kNN:
         for every point in the dataset: